 Our primary source of liquidity is the ability to obtain funds for our operations through a borrowing relationship with CoBank.
-Our note payable to the Bank is collateralized by a pledge to CoBank of substantially all of our assets.
+Our note payable to CoBank is collateralized by a pledge to CoBank of substantially all of our assets.
 Substantially all cash received is applied to the note payable and all cash disbursements are drawn on the note payable.
 The indebtedness is governed by a General Financing Agreement (GFA) with CoBank that is subject to periodic renewal in accordance with normal business practices.
-The annual average principal balance of the note payable to CoBank was \$1.02 billion in 2021, \$944.2 million in 2020, and \$914.3 million in 2019.
+The annual average principal balance of the note payable to CoBank was \$1.10 billion in 2022, \$1.02 billion in 2021, and \$944.2 million in 2020.

 We plan to continue to fund lending operations through the utilization of our funding arrangement with CoBank, retained earnings from current and prior years, and from borrower stock investments.
 CoBank's primary source of funds is the ability to issue Systemwide Debt Securities to investors through the Federal Farm Credit Banks Funding Corporation (Funding Corporation).